The 5 Best Time Management Books to Transform Your Productivity

 My inner productivity nerd definitely lit up within the first few pages of this one.

-I was even inspired to write a whole blog series on the concepts I learned and was most excited to apply:
+I was even inspired to write a whole blog series on the concepts I learned and was most excited to apply.
+You can check them out here:

 There was a significant increase to my productivity as I rethought how to organize and leverage the many notes I take throughout the day.
-I also got more strategic about where I could templatize my work so I’m never staring blankly at a screen wondering where to get started.
+I also got more strategic about where I could templatize my work so I'm never staring blankly at a screen wondering where to start.

-The work I’m creating these days is of higher value than it used to be.
-This book is not just for personal development; I would highly recommend any team read this as a group to create an efficient and productive dream team.
+The work I'm creating these days is of higher value than it used to be.
+And this book isn't just for personal development, I would highly recommend any team read this as a group to create an efficient and productive dream team.

 Sneak Peak